tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-step-by-step-Data-platform-upgrade-and-migration.md

     * Select **Next**

-14. Select **Install** on the Ready to Install screen to start the installation.
+13. Select **Install** on the Ready to Install screen to start the installation.

-15. Select **Close** when the installation is complete.
+14. Select **Close** when the installation is complete.

-16. Back in the SQL Server Installation Center dialog, select **Install SQL Server Management Tools** on the Installation tab.
+15. Back in the SQL Server Installation Center dialog, select **Install SQL Server Management Tools** on the Installation tab.

     ![Installation is highlighted on the left side of the SQL Server Installation Center dialog box.
 At right, Install SQL Server Management Tools is highlighted.](./media/sql-server-2017-installation-center-installation-ssms.png "Select Install SQL Server Management Tools")

-17. In the browser window that opens, scroll down and select the **Download SQL Server Management Studio 17.x** link, then run the installer.
+16. In the browser window that opens, scroll down and select the **Download SQL Server Management Studio 17.x** link, then run the installer.

     ![Download SQL Server Management Studio 17.7 is highlighted.](media/ssms-dowload.png "SSMS Download link")

-18. In the install window that appears, select Install to complete the installation.
+17. In the install window that appears, select Install to complete the installation.

     ![Install is highlighted at the bottom of the Microsoft SQL Server Management Studio installation window.](media/ssms-install.png "Microsoft SQL Server Management Studio Install Welcome page")

-19. Close the SQL Server Management Studio (SSMS) installer once setup is completed.
+18. Close the SQL Server Management Studio (SSMS) installer once setup is completed.

-20. Close the SQL Server Installation Center dialog.
+19. Close the SQL Server Installation Center dialog.

 ### Task 2: Install SQL Server 2008 R2

-In this task, you will install SQL Server 2008 R2 on the SqlServerDw VM.
+In this task, you will install SQL Server 2008 R2 as a Named Instance on the SqlServerDw VM.

 1. On the SqlServerDw VM, open a web browser, and navigate to <https://www.microsoft.com/download/details.aspx?id=30438>, and select the **Download** link on the page.